rjmorse/kubernetes-windows-vagrant/readme.md

 - Windows nodes do not report CPU or RAM metrics
 - Vagrant SMB synced folder to Windows nodes does not work, and the file provisioner to copy files is abhorrently slow (15 minutes to copy 250MB)
 - SMB synced folder does not accept parameters for some reason.
 This means typing in the username/password for SMB sync a couple minutes into the standup of each Linux instance
-- Windows kube-proxy uses **userspace** due to an issue in 1.9.beta.2, and can now be tested, but has yet to be verified here
 - kube-dns on the master gets into a crash loop and is likely due to a configuration error